detrack/detrack-core-php/README.md

 ![Detrack logo](https://www.detrack.com/wp-content/uploads/2016/12/Logo_detrack.png)
 # detrack-core-php

-Official core library for PHP applications to interact with the [Detrack](https://www.detrack.com) API, built to be as simple to use as possible.
+Official core library for PHP applications to interact with the [Detrack](https://www.detrack.com) API.

-**Important** v1.2 fixes a critical bug that makes autoloading fail on case-sensitive filesystems.
-Please update ASAP.
+**Important v2 release** v2 is **incompatible** with code using the v1 library due to major overhauls in the backend API.
+Class names and method names have been changed.
+Please review the documentation carefully and refactor your code accordingly should you decide to upgrade.

 ## Installation